Marie (a.k.a. CraftyMarie) has created hundreds of online craft pages. She writes many fun tutorials, mostly for adult crafters.

-Crochet Some Sweet Strawberries for Summer Decorations With Your Leftover Yarn
+Crochet Sweet Strawberries for Summer Decorations With Your Leftover Yarn

-This is a detailed step by step photo tutorial which takes you through how to crochet some stuffed plush strawberries.
+This is a detailed step-by-step photo tutorial which teaches you how to crochet some stuffed plush strawberries.
 When you are done, you can display these mini fruits in a bowl as home décor, use them as decorative elements for clothes, hats and fashion accessories or hang them up as part of a garland.
 The pattern is my own.

 Some of the Items You'll Need

 You can use leftover red and green yarn that you have to make these small fruits because they only take a small amount of yarn.
 You could even use a pink instead of the red, so long as you just use yarns that are about the same thickness.

 I made use of some yellow yarn for the pip detail which was sewn in with a blunt-ended darning needle.
 For this crochet pattern, I used my favorite 4 mm/G hook.
 This is the soft touch hook by Clover and is perfect for the short stitches that are being used here.

 - Some green yarn in a similar weight

 - Yellow yarn or embroidery thread

 - Toy polyester stuffing

 - Darning needle